FAIRChemistry/datamodel_calibration/specifications/calibration_standard_model.md

 - **molecule_id**
   - Type: string
   - Description: URI of the molecule (e.g. PubChem or ChEBI).
-- **molecule_symbol**
-  - Type: string
-  - Description: Symbol representing the molecule in the calibration equation.
 - **ph**
   - Type: float
   - Description: pH value of the solution.